-2.5 Shareholders' meetings
+2.4 Shareholders' meetings

 The Company encourages its shareholders to participate at shareholders' meetings.
 In order to facilitate this, voting in absentia may take the form of proxy voting.
 Every shareholder can give proxy to another person.
-Unless provided differently in the Companies Code, a shareholder may, for a given shareholders' meeting, appoint only one person as its proxy holder.
+Unless provided differently in the CCA, a shareholder may, for a given shareholders' meeting, appoint only one person as its proxy holder.
 A proxy holder may represent more than one shareholder.
-The shareholders need to nominate a proxy holder in writing or electronically, by completing a proxy form as drafted by the board of directors and provided on the Company's website.
-A completed and signed proxy form has to be communicated to the Company at least six calendar days prior to the meeting, the day of the meeting not included.
-Only the proxy forms completed by shareholders who have complied with all registration formalities will be taken into account.
+The designation of a proxy by a shareholder shall be made in writing and shall be signed by such shareholder, either through a handwritten signature or an electronic signature in accordance with the relevant legal provisions.
+The proxy must be communicated to the Company through the e-mail address of the Company, or the specific e-mail and/or post address mentioned in the convening notice of the shareholders' meeting.
+The Company must receive the proxy at the latest on the sixth (6th) day prior to the date of the meeting.
+The board of directors may oblige shareholders to use a template proxy form (with voting instructions).